Ketamine for PTSD

 • Alterations in cognition, mood, arousal, and reactivity

-In the last decade, another psychedelic compound, MDMA, has demonstrated powerful clinical efficacy for the treatment of PTSD, prompting the US Food and Drug Administration (FDA) to grant breakthrough therapy status to MDMA-assisted psychotherapy.
-That treatment looks set to become FDA-approved for PTSD by the end of 2023, with ketamine showing some evidence of potential efficacy for the same complex illness.
+In the last decade, another psychedelic compound, MDMA, has demonstrated clinical efficacy for the treatment of PTSD in conjunction with supportive psychotherapy.
+MDMA-assisted psychotherapy looks set to become FDA-approved for the treatment for PTSD by mid-2024, with ketamine showing some evidence of potential efficacy for the same complex illness.

-An example of ketamine's effective application can be seen in a 2021 study published by researchers from the Icahn School of Medicine at Mount Sinai led by two-time Brain & Behavior Research Foundation grantee Adriana Feder, M.D.
-Feder and colleagues found that repeated intravenous (IV) ketamine infusions rapidly reduced the severity of symptoms in patients who had severe chronic PTSD for a median duration of 15 years, with improvements maintained for several weeks thereafter.
+In 2021, researchers from the Icahn School of Medicine at Mount Sinai, led by two-time Brain & Behavior Research Foundation grantee Adriana Feder, M.D., published a study that demonstrates the effective use of ketamine in treating PTSD.
+The study showed that repeated intravenous (IV) ketamine infusions quickly reduced the severity of symptoms in patients who had suffered from severe chronic PTSD for an average of 15 years, with improvements lasting for several weeks afterward.

 A 2008 study found that perioperative (the time period of a patient's surgical procedure) low-dose ketamine use in burned soldiers undergoing surgery may have a protective effect against the development of PTSD.
 The study, which was conducted at the U.S. Army Institute of Surgical Research (USAISR), found that burn victims who received ketamine during surgery had a lower prevalence of PTSD compared to those who did not receive the drug.

 Executive Officer at the United States Army Research Institute of Environmental Medicine, Laura L. McGhee, Ph.D., and colleagues discovered that the prevalence of PTSD among those who received ketamine was 26.9% (32 of 119) compared to 46.4% in those who did not receive ketamine (13 of 28).
-The authors of this study did suggest some potential explanations for this finding, including neuronal protection and better pain management, which could help to reduce the psychological trauma associated with surgery.
+The authors suggested some potential explanations for this finding, including the protection of neurons and better pain management, which could help to reduce the psychological trauma associated with surgery.

-However, as there were a very small number of subjects, particularly in the no-ketamine group, and a high prevalence of positive screens for PTSD in the no-ketamine group, a retrospective study was conducted comparing the incidence of PTSD in 189 patients who received intraoperative ketamine versus 100 patients who did not.
+However, since the no-ketamine group had a very small number of subjects and a high rate of positive PTSD screenings, a retrospective study was carried out.
+This study compared the incidence of PTSD in two groups: 189 patients who received intraoperative ketamine and 100 patients who did not.

 This time, the researchers reported no difference between the groups in the incidence or severity of PTSD symptoms.
 However, patients that received intraoperative ketamine had more severe injuries, higher percent total body surface area burned, underwent more surgeries, and spent more time in the Intensive Care Unit and in the hospital.

-Understanding ketamine-induced changes in brain connectivity could help researchers to develop more effective, synergistic treatments for the condition, for example, by administering ketamine in conjunction with types of psychotherapy that also focus, to some extent, on fear-extinction learning.
+Understanding ketamine-induced changes in brain connectivity could help researchers to develop more effective treatments for the condition.
+For example, ketamine could be administered in conjunction with types of psychotherapy that also focus on fear-extinction learning, which refers to the process by which a person learns to reduce or eliminate a fear response to a specific trigger.

 Thank you!
 Your submission has been received!